-As noted in section 3.4, 90° phase switching and frequency offsets cannot be used to eliminate unwanted (image) sidebands for single dish observations since they only affect the cross correlation of signals between different antennas.
+As noted in section 4.4, 90° phase switching and frequency offsets cannot be used to eliminate unwanted (image) sidebands for single dish observations since they only affect the cross correlation of signals between different antennas.
 Thus with SIS front ends the unwanted sideband will always be present, although it may suffer attenuation of order 10 dB as a result of filtering or use of a sideband separating mixer.
 We have not found any way to completely eliminate the unwanted sideband for total power observations, but some ways of mitigating its effect can be suggested.
 The problem is presumably most serious in spectral line observations when the unwanted sideband also contains lines.
-If a band that is free from spectral lines can be found a few GHz from the band under study, the first LO can be set to a value midway between these two bands, so the unwanted response will fall in the line-free band.
-The spacing between the two bands must be within twice the IF range, i.e. 2-18 GHz in the scheme in Fig. 1.
+If a band that is free from spectral lines can be found a few GHz from the band under study (perhaps a remote possibility in most cases) the first LO can be set to a value midway between these two bands, so the unwanted response will fall in the line-free band.
 The first LO must be finely tunable, and another LO further down the signal path must also be finely tunable to allow the part of the IF band within which the signal falls to be selected by the final filters.
-A similar technique, sometimes used on the 12-m antenna at Kitt Peak, is to sweep the first LO over a range that is smaller than the first IF bandwidth, and remove the sweep for the wanted sideband in a later LO.
-The unwanted sideband then suffers twice the combined sweep of the two LOs which smears any lines within it.
-Note that both of these techniques require that the first LO be finely tunable, which argues in favor of using a tunable reference rather than a fixed one, as discussed in section 3.1.
+A similar technique, known as sideband smearing and sometimes used on the 12-m antenna at Kitt Peak, is to sweep the first LO over a range that is smaller than the first IF bandwidth, and remove the sweep for the wanted sideband in a later LO.
+The unwanted sideband then suffers the combined sweep of the two LOs which smears any lines within it.
+Note that both of these techniques require that the first LO be finely tunable, which argues in favor of using a tunable reference rather than a fixed one, as discussed in section 4.1.

 The most important use of total power measurements is likely to be for short spacing visibilities in wide field imaging which is fundamental to the operation of the array.
 The number of antennas and the amount of observing time required to obtain the short spacing visibilities is somewhat difficult to define concretely.
 The most detailed discussion on this subject is by Holdaway and Rupen (1995) who conclude that the amount of total power data required in an image depends upon whether the astronomer is primarily interested in the broad features or the fine structure.
-For good imaging of the broad structure Holdaway and Rupen estimate that with all 40 antennas operating in the total power mode, the ratio of total power time to interferometric time required is typically about 1 to 4.
+For good imaging of the broad structure Holdaway and Rupen estimate that with all 40 antennas operating in the total power mode the ratio of total power time to interferometric time required is typically about 1 to 4.
 This estimate is based on the equalization of sensitivity in the visibility data in the (u,v) plane.
 For observations where the small scale structure are of most interest the total power time could be reduced by a factor of 10-20.
-It seems that all antennas need to be equipped for total power observation.
-Beam switching will be required on all antennas and the total power requirement will determine the gain stability requirement of the electronics.
+It seems that all antennas may need to be equipped for total power observation including the beam switching capability.

-6.0 ALC and Gain Calibration
+8.0 ALC and Gain Calibration